SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-initial-configuration.md

 #### Saving settings
 Once all settings are defined, click **Save** in the action bar to the right.
 During the save process, the following steps are automatically conducted:

-* A Dremio account is created, with the account having standard Dremio user privileges, not admin privileges.
+* A Dremio API user is created; the user has standard Dremio user privileges, not admin privileges.
 * A data lake connection in Dremio is created using the provided data lake settings.
 For Dremio that connection is technically spoken a source.
 In our context we refer to it as **target table** as this data lake is used for storing the offloaded data.
 * A source in Dremio is created which connects to the Operational Store of {{< product-c8y-iot >}}.
+That source is not visible to the Dremio API user.
 * A space in Dremio is created which you can use to organize your custom Dremio entities such as views.
 The name of the space is your tenant ID concatenated with 'Space', for example, t12345Space.

 ### Editing settings